prividentity/PrivateIdentity-Oldd/EXEMPT-FROM-PRIVACY-OBLIGATIONS.md

-# Exempt from GDPR, CCPA, BIPA and HIPAA Privacy Obligations
+# `Cloud Biometric MFA is Exempt from GDPR, CCPA, BIPA and HIPAA Privacy Obligations`

 ## Contents
 1. Overview